avarghesein/PyCompilePackage/README.md

 **PyCompilePackage** itself built using the same **PyCompilePackage** Build methodology.

-Run **Main.py**, from VSCode and you will find the Built Package (**PyCompilePackager.pyz**) in "DIST" folder.
+Use command **"\BUILD\BuildPackage.BAT or sh"**, and find the Built Package (**PyCompilePackager.pyz**) in "DIST/OUTPUT" folder.

+Or you could directly run **Main.py**, from VSCode to achieve the same result.

-Copy the Contents of the above "DIST" folder, to "BUILD" folders of target python projects (for **PyCompilePackage**, these are its Deployment Folders), Which you want to package using **PyCompilePackage** Build methodology.
+Copy the Contents of the above "DIST/OUTPUT" folder, to "BUILD" folders of target python projects (for **PyCompilePackage**, these are its Deployment Folders), Which you want to package using **PyCompilePackage** Build methodology.